Easy Thanksgiving And Christmas Dinner Clean Up Tips

 I love hosting during the holidays, but I hate the cleanup.
 Talk about a mess cooking dinner for your entire family can make your kitchen look like a bomb went off in it.

-Over the years I have perfected my methods of cooking for easy cleanup, and I have discovered other ways to cut down on the mess as well.
+Over the years I have perfected my methods of cooking for easy cleanup, and I discovered other ways to cut down on the mess.
 So here are my best tips for you.

 - One the worst things to clean out is the turkey pan.
 I recommend that you buy a Reynolds turkey bag but sometimes they burst, so I also recommend lining foil at the bottom of the pan just in case.
 Clean up will be a breeze.